File Access

 ],

-Because matching is longest-prefix-first, the specific deny rules for secrets/** and .env win over the broad "ro" fallback.
-The output/** subtree is writable.
-Everything else under /workspace is readable but not writable.
+The secrets/** and .env rules block access, output/** is writable, and everything else under /workspace is readable but not writable.

 index.ts